Litchfield Mfg. Company. An oversized and decorated papier-mâché case. MM-166.

 Inventory number MM-166.

 The Litchfield Manufacturing Company was founded in 1850 by Dr. Josiah G. Beckwith.
 He was a local physician and druggist who operated a medical practice and pharmacy on South Street in the building currently occupied by the Post Office.
-After founding the Litchfield Manufacturing Company, Beckwith acquired the property on South Street along the Bantam River a decade earlier, and had been used by Wadsworth, Lounsbury, and Turner and later by Julius Peck & Co. to manufacture shelf clocks.
-When Beckwith acquired the building, it measured 80 feet by 50 feet and was three stories high.
-In 1851 the Litchfield Manufacturing Company was incorporated, and several investors, including circus owner P.T.
+After founding the Litchfield Manufacturing Company, Dr. Beckwith acquired the property on South Street along the Bantam River.
+A decade earlier, this property had been used by Wadsworth, Lounsbury, and Turner and later by Julius Peck & Co. to manufacture shelf clocks.
+When Dr. Beckwith acquired the building, it measured 80 feet by 50 feet and was three stories high.
+In 1851, the Litchfield Manufacturing Company was incorporated, and several investors, including circus owner P.T.
 Barnum, joined the Board of Directors.
-The Company manufactured papier-mache goods such as small tables, card cases, fire screens, portfolios, small boxes, vases, clock cases, metal nails, ornamental hinges, and clasps for everything from trunks to daguerreotype cases.
-Trained papier-mache workers from England and Germany were brought to Litchfield to work for the Company and train local men and women in their technique.
+The Company manufactured papier-mache goods such as small tables, card cases, fire screens, portfolios, small boxes, vases, and clock cases.
+Papier mache products were popular in Europe.
+To ensure the highest quality, Dr. Beckwith brought in skilled papier-mache workers from England and Germany.
+These artisans not only brought their unique techniques but also trained local men and women, leaving a lasting international influence on our town's industrial history.
 At its peak, the factory employed over 50 people.
 However, the success of the Company was short-lived.
 In 1854, P.T.
 Barnum persuaded the board to move the factory to East Bridgeport.
 A year later, due to financial difficulties, the factory closed.